simonriou/multiple-elevators/README.md

 Multiple elevators
 ======================

-Latest update: March, 10th
+Latest update: March, 17th

 ---

 To-Do List:
-- Finish handling connections between the elevators
+- Handle the role changes (main.go, peerLoss), peerUpdateChannel, if someone joins and someone disconnects
-- Make the logic for the master elevator to select one elevator for a job
+- Handle the re-assigning of a lost / stopped elevator
-- Handle the backup part (primary backup storing data)
+- Make functionality for the primary backup
-- Handle the roles change in case of a shutdown
+- Display the union of the hallOrders, (low priority)